ayaz-amin/pytorch.tinycnn/README.md

-# pytorch.tinycnn
+# Tiny CNN

-Some work done to showcase extremely tiny CNN architectures.
-Feel free to use them for embedded / IoT stuff.
+This repository contains many different mobile convolution architectures for deep learning, including SqueezeNext and depthwise convolutions.
+Feel free to use them for any purpose.